Skip to main content

 Riley Creek begins at lakes Lucy and Ann in Chanhassen and flows through three lakes - Susan, Rice Marsh, and Riley - before descending to the Minnesota River Valley.
 The creek has mild topography in its upper and middle watershed, but below Lake Riley the banks become steep.

-Keeping RIley Creek healthy requires several tools and strategies.
+Keeping Riley Creek healthy requires several tools and strategies.
 Conducting projects to stabilize streambanks and restore stretches of stream is one strategy.
 Cleaning and slowing rainwater runoff before it reaches the creek is another.
 Before either of these can be done, we need to understand how the creek is doing and where it needs the most help.

-District staff have monitored Bluff Creek since the 1980s.
+District staff have monitored Riley Creek since the 1980s.
 To assess creek health, staff developed a tool called the Creek Restoration Action Strategy (CRAS).
 CRAS uses water quality data, as well as information on erosion and habitat, to rank which creek stretches (sections) are doing the best and which are doing the poorest.

 Stream Characteristics

-Elevation Change 230 ft
+Elevation Change230 ft

-Watershed size 10 sq miles
+Watershed size10 sq miles

-# of cities in watershed 2
+Number of cities in watershed2

-Common fish Green Sunfish, Fathead Minnow, Bluntnose Minnow
+Common fishGreen Sunfish, Fathead Minnow, Bluntnose Minnow

-Invasive species Common Carp
+Invasive speciesCommon Carp

 Stream Health